Just 24 hours to go before the year's first storm hits

 A severe thunderstorm watch is in place for the central North Island from Taupo to Manawatu including Hawke's Bay and Taranaki.

-MetService says any thunderstorms that develop will be slow-moving and have the potential to produce localised heavy rain or downpours.
+MetService says any thunderstorms that develop will be slow-moving and may produce localised heavy rain or downpours.

 The rain could be so intense people are being warned to expect up to 40mm in one hour in western and central North Island.